-Construction Workers in the State. - (2) In particular, the Scheme may provide - - (a) for the application of the scheme to such classes of construction workers and employers as may be specified therein;

-- (b) for regulating employment in construction industry and providing benefits to workers; - (c) for laying down norms for the discharge of statutory obligation of employers and construction workers; - (d) for regulating the recruitment and entry into the Construction Labour Board, by way of registration of Construction Workers and employers including the maintenance of registers, temporary or permanent; removal of names of workers or employers from the registers and the imposition of fees for registration; - (e) for regulating the employment of construction workers, and the terms and conditions of such employment, including rates of remuneration, hours of work and conditions as to holidays and pay in respect thereof; - (f) for providing for a minimum pay for workers who are available for work in respect of pariods during which full employment, or even part employment, is not available; - (g) for prohibiting, restricting or otherwise regulating the employment of construction workers who are not registered workers and the employment of construction workers by employers who are not registered employers; - (h) for creating such fund or funds as may be necessary or expedient for the purposes of the Social Security and other welfare benefits and for the administration of such fund or funds.
+- (2) In particular, the Scheme may provide for any or all of the following : - (a) for the application of the Scheme to such classes of construction workers and employers as may be specified therein; - (b) for regulating employment in the construction industry and providing benefits to workers; - (c) for laying down norms for the discharge of statutory obligation by employers and construction workers; - (d) for regulating the recruitment and entry into the Construction Labour Board, by way of registration of construction workers and employers including the maintenance of registers, temporary or permanent; removal of names of workers or employers from the registers and the imposition of fees for registration; - (e) for regulating the employment of construction workers, and the terms and conditions of such employment, including rates of remuneration, hours of work and conditions as to holidays and pay in respect thereof; - (f) for providing for a minimum payment to workers who are available for work in respect of periods during which full employment, or even part employment, is not available; - (g) for prohibiting, restricting or otherwise regulating the employment of construction workers who are not registered workers and the employment of construction workers by employers who are not registered employers; - (h) for exempting any self-employed construction workers from the purview of the Scheme on such terms and conditions as the Board may lay down. - (i) for creating such fund or funds as may be necessary or expedient for the purposes of social security and other welfare benefits and for the administration of such fund or funds; - (j) for training, imparting skills to, and providing welfare for construction workers; - (k) for the welfare of the officers and other staff of the Board ; - (1) for health and safety measures in places where construction workers are employed;

-- (i) for the training, imparting of skills and welfare of construction workers; - (j) for the welfare of the officers and other staff of the Board; - (k) for health and safety measures in places where construction workers are employed; - (1) for formulating the manner in which, and the persons by whom, the cost of operating the functions of Board is to be defrayed; - (m) for constituting, the authority to be responsible for the administration of the Board; - (n) for setting up units of the Board at various levels, state to be responsible for the administration of the Board at these levels; - (o) for constituting, primary and appellate forums to adjudicate disputes that may arise between construction workers and the contractors or between construction workers and the Board, or between construction workers and construction workers; - (3) The Scheme may further provide for constituting appropriate dispute resolution bodies for speedy resolution of disputes that may arise between workers the contractors and the Board, any two of the Construction Workers, the contractors and the Board. - (4) The Scheme may further provide for the consequences and penalties for Contravention of any provisions of the Scheme a contravention of any provision.
+- (m) for formulating the manner in which, and the persons by whom, the cost of operating the Scheme and the functions of the Board is to be defrayed; - (n) for constituting, Administrative Bodies at various levels as may be necessary for the administration of the Scheme; - (o) for setting up units of the Board at various levels, the appropriate government being responsible for the administration of the Board at these levels; - (p) for constituting, primary and appellate forums to adjudicate disputes that may arise between construction workers and contractors, or between construction workers and the Board, or between construction workers and construction workers; - (q) for formulating appropriate provisions for taking disciplinary action if necessary against employers and workers, and the functionaries of the Boards and its bodies.

+(3) The Scheme may further provide for constituting appropriate dispute resolution bodies for speedy resolution of disputes that may arise between workers, the contractors and the Board, or any two of the construction workers, the contractors and the Board.

+(4) The Scheme may further provide for the consequences and penalties for contravention of any provisions of the Scheme.

-shall keep in view the provisions of the model scheme as in Schedule I and ensure that the provisions of the scheme framed are not in material particulars inconsistent with or less beneficial to the construction workers than the provisions of the model scheme; and the Central Government shall in according its prior approval likewise ensure that the provisions of the Scheme are not in material particulars inconsistent with or less beneficial than the provisions of the model scheme.
+(5) In framing the scheme, the appropriate Governments shall keep in view the provisions of the model scheme as may be prescribed and by the Central Government, and ensure that the provisions of the scheme framed are not in material particulars inconsistent with or less beneficial to the construction workers than the provisions of the model scheme.
+The Central Government shall in according its prior approval likewise ensure that the provisions of the Scheme are not in material particulars inconsistent with or less beneficial to the construction workers than the provisions of the scheme are not in material particulars inconsistent with or less beneficial to the construction workers than the provisions of the model scheme.